Stanisław Bobiński

 Stanisław Feliks Bobiński (/pl/; Станислав Янович Бобинский; 20 November 1882 – 20 September 1937) was a Soviet communist politician, journalist and military commander of Polish origin.

 Early years

-He was born on 20 November 1882 in Warsaw to a gentry family of an insurance official Jan Bobiński and his wife Stanislava (Polish Stanisława Tołwińskich).
+He was born on 20 November 1882 in Warsaw to a gentry family of an insurance official Jan Bobiński and his wife Stanisława (née Tołwińska).
 He began his studies in Warsaw, then graduated from the faculty of philosophy of the Jagiellonian University of Kraków.
 He continued his studies at the Academy of Forestry in Dresden, where he received his diploma in 1911.

 In 1913 he returned to Warsaw and became a member of the committee of the SDKPiL party.
 Evacuated from Warsaw in 1915, he moved to Moscow.

 Revolution and war

 In 1917 he became an active member of the Bolshevik Party.
 He was one of the directors of the Polish-language Trybuna newspaper published in revolutionary Moscow and a notable promoter of the communist movement among the Polish expatriates in Russia.

 At the end of 1917, he was elected to the Constituent Assembly from the Smolensk and Minsk districts on list No. 7 (Bolsheviks).
 He participated in the first and last meeting of the Assembly on 5 January 1918.

 A representative of the SDKPiL at the Brest peace talks, on 7 February (25 January) 1918 he announced the "Declaration of the representatives of the working people of Poland", calling for "the elimination of police barriers between the three parts of one country" and "the immediate withdrawal of the occupying troops and the cleansing of Poland from all government bodies established by occupation authorities".
 He was a delegate to the VII Congress of the RSDLP(b) with an advisory vote.

 After the end of World War I in Russia he started to organize the Red Regiment of Revolutionary Warsaw, a military unit of the Red Army composed primarily of Poles.
 With time the regiment grew to become the core of the Western Rifle Division, later renamed to the Soviet 52nd Rifle Division, of which Bobiński was a commissar.
 During the Soviet offensive on Warsaw during the Polish–Soviet War, Bobiński became the secretary of propaganda in a shadow government formed by the Communist Party of Poland (the Provisional Polish Revolutionary Committee), headed by Julian Marchlewski and Felix Dzerzhinsky.
 During this time he became chairman of the Central Committee of the trade union of agricultural workers of Lithuania and Belarus, as well as a member of the All-Russian Central Executive Committee (1919–1920).
 In 1920, during the Polish–Soviet war, he was a member for agriculture of the Provisional Polish Revolutionary Committee.
 However, the Soviet defeat in the battle of Warsaw brought this career to an end.